 The following policies apply to all emails between students and the Professor.
 Please respect the fact that the Professor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
-Non-acceptable emails will not receive a reply.
+Unacceptable emails will receive a reply saying only "Please see Email Policies on the course outline".

-UWO.CA Email Addresses Only
+15.1 UWO.CA Email Addresses Only